Dudleya pachyphytum: Conservation and poaching

 Accessing the habitat D. pachyphytum grows in is difficult, as the northern part of the island consists of steep, narrow mountains with peaks up to 3400 ft high, with the slopes covered in spiny cacti and agaves.
 In addition to accessing the island in the first place, once at the northern part of the island, it takes a 2 mi hike with an elevation gain of 2000 ft in a landscape with no trails just to reach the plants.
 To circumvent this difficulty, it has been reported that poachers have utilized a helicopter to land on a ridge and take the plants.

 Owing to the difficulty of collecting this plant in the wild, combined with crackdowns on its poaching by the Mexican government, some poachers have instead focused on stealing a related plant, Dudleya farinosa, native to the west coast of the United States, labeled by Dudleya expert and botanist Stephen W. McCabe as "a poor man's pachyphytum."
 Although D. farinosa is much more widespread, the level of poaching can devastate local populations.

 Demand for D. pachyphytum is primarily motivated by international consumers, often succulent collectors and enthusiasts, mostly based in East Asia, particularly South Korea and China.
 In 2016, South Korean nationals began moving to Bahía Tortugas, on the coast of Baja California Sur, to facilitate the poaching of the plants via a network of paid operatives.

+It is listed as a threatened species by SEMARNAT.